apache/incubator-spot/README.md

 ### **Merge approval**

+* [Create an Issue](https://github.com/Open-Network-Insight/open-network-insight/issues).
+For issue creation guidelines and how to create an issue for ONI please go to: [How to create an Issue](ISSUES.md) organization.
+### **Commit Guidelines**
+* Bug fixes should be a single commit.
+* Please be clear with the commit messages about what you are fixing or adding to the code base.
+If you code is addressing an open issue please add the reference to the issue in the comments with: Fix: Issue's URL.
+### **Merge approval**
 ONI maintainers use LGTM (Looks Good to Me) in a comments on the code review to indicate acceptance, at least 3 "LGTM" from maintainers are required to approve the merge.
 If you have any question or concern please feel free to add a comment in your pull request or branch and tag any of the maintainers.